hunterhector/EvmEval/README.md

 Recent changes make visualizing clusters possible by creating additional JSON object.
 When enabled, there will be a cluster selector on the webpage, one could select the cluster and all other event mentions will hide.

+### *A Note about visualization*
+The visualization mapping does not fully reflect the scoring process, it is just a mean to help compare the data.
+Note that there are up to 2^k different way of aligning the mentions, where k is the number of attributes.
+The input to the visualization system is the most basic mapping (span only).
+It need not capture the true mapping of mention type or realis status because several mapping options are identical in span only mapping, the visualization system simply choose whichever comes first.

 ### *Text Base Visualization*
 The text based Visualization can be generated using the "scorer.py", by supplying the "-d" argument.
 The format is straightforward, a text document is produced for comparison.